-- Gives residents control over their costs: disposal costs can be reduced by: - Reusing and recycling as much as possible, - Composting kitchen scraps and yard waste, and - Purchasing goods in recyclable packaging. - Improves the environment and public health: less waste goes to landfills and valuable resources are conserved through reuse, recycling, and composting.
+- Gives residents control over their costs: disposal costs can be reduced by: - Reusing and recycling as much as possible, - Composting kitchen scraps and vard waste, and - Purchasing goods in recyclable packaging. - Improves the environment and public health: less waste goes to landfills and valuable resources are conserved through reuse, recycling, and composting.

-^{1.} Pay-as-you-throw (PAYT) systems are known by other names, including: Save Money and Reduce Trash (SMART), unit-based pricing (UBP), pay-per-bag, and pay-per-throw.
+1. Pay-As-You-Throw (PAYT) systems are known by other names, including: Save Money and Reduce Trash (SMART), Unit-base Pricing (UBP), pay-per-bag, and pay-per-throw.